NEW Tobacco Company Publishing Policy

 Tobacco Regulatory Science will consider inclusion of brief commentaries that are relevant to the regulatory process.
 These commentaries should generally be 1000-1500 words, and do not require an abstract or the sections required in regular manuscripts.
 However, all grammar and other formatting requirements are identical to those for full manuscripts (including reference formatting), so authors submitting a Commentary should consult those guidelines (see below).
 Commentary submissions will typically be reviewed by the Editor-in-Chief, and sometimes an outside reviewer, who will make the decision on inclusion or exclusion of submitted Commentaries.
 Authors are strongly encouraged contact the Editor-in-Chief before submitting a Commentary, and reference to that communication should accompany the submission.

 Commentaries must conform to the American Medical Association Manual of Style (10th edition).
-Title should be concise but informative (do not exceed 75 characters including spaces).
+Title should be concise but informative (do not exceed 75 characters excluding spaces).
 Only the first letter of each word in the title should be capitalized – all other letters should be formatted in lower case.
 The manuscript is in Microsoft Word Windows or Mac, double-spaced, pages numbered, and in a 12-point Times New Roman font.

 Commentaries provide an in-depth discussion regarding a topic of great relevance to tobacco regulation, and though it represents the thoughts and views of the author(s), it should be a scholarly document that includes appropriate references as needed.
 The format should be as follows: Title, Authors, Institutions, Commentary Text that includes relevance to tobacco regulation, Conflict of Interest Disclosure Statement, Acknowledgments, References.